alwad/judgewaddellv3/_contact/phillip-d-waddell.md

 email: pwaddell@covenantescrow.com
 ---

-Phillip D. Waddell serves on the advisory committee.
+Phillip D. Waddell serves on the advisory committee and also serves as Scholarship Vice Chairman.